junxit/us-congress-bills-116/bill.md

 >   - **(1)** designate at least one employee to coordinate its efforts to comply with requirements adopted pursuant to section 602 and carry out the responsibilities of the recipient under this title, including any investigation of any complaint alleging the noncompliance of the recipient with such requirements or alleging any actions prohibited under this title; and
 >   - **(2)** notify its students and employees of the name, office address, and telephone number of each employee designated under paragraph (1).
 > - **(b)** In this section, the term recipient means a recipient referred to in section 602 that operates an education program or activity receiving Federal financial assistance authorized or extended by the Secretary of Education.
+> - **(c)** *Antisemitism considered discrimination* In carrying out the responsibilities of the recipient under this title, the employee or employees designated under this section shall consider antisemitism to be discrimination on the basis of race, color, or national origin as prohibited by this title.

 ## § 4.
 Special assistant for equity and inclusion